Show All Answers

 Call the Community Development Department at 847-716-3525.
 The Department is responsible for administering and implementing the Village’s Zoning Ordinance, which regulates which uses are allowed in certain districts of the community.

 A Certificate of Occupancy must be issued by the Community Development Director prior to occupancy of any commercial premises by a new business.
 To obtain a Certificate of Occupancy, the proposed business must:

 This inspection is performed at no cost to the applicant or owner, and is intended to assist the tenant in understanding code compliance matters prior to signing a lease.
 Inspections may be scheduled by contacting the Community Development Department at 847-716-3520.

 Any business located in a residential zoning district must comply with the followings standards of the Winnetka Zoning Ordinance:

 All grass and weeds must be mowed by property owners or those responsible for property maintenance before the growth reaches 8 inches.
-Email Alex Panek, the Code Enforcement Officer, or call at 847-716-3521.
+Email the Village's Code Enforcement Officer, or call 847-716-3521.